 The temporary COVID-19 rule recently adopted by Oregon OSHA sets forth a series of deadlines for all employers.
 Employers are required to identify hazards and risk factors that contribute to the potential exposure to COVID-19 by completing an exposure risk assessment.
 By doing so, employers can not only take steps to eliminate or minimize these risks but can also use this assessment to determine the effectiveness of current control measures.
 Additionally, employers have until December 21, 2020, to complete the required Infection Control Training for all employees.

 While state agencies are issuing guidance, it’s critical employers are aware of any changes in their jurisdiction and the federal OSHA guidelines.

 COVID-19 Inspections: Most Frequently Cited Standards

 OSHA inspections this year have primarily focused on one thing: COVID-19.
-Last month, OSHA released their analysis of the most common COVID-19 citations from recent inspections.
-Based upon those results, here are some ways workplaces can improve safety + prepare for an OSHA inspection:
+Last month, OSHA released its analysis of the most common COVID-19 citations from recent inspections.
+Based on those results, here are some ways workplaces can improve safety + prepare for an OSHA inspection:

 - Workers should be provided a medical evaluation before using a respirator.

-- Appropriate fits tests should be done to ensure proper fitting respirators.
+- Appropriate fit tests should be done to ensure proper fitting of respirators.